North Mitrovica

-North Mitrovica or North Kosovska Mitrovica, is a town and municipality located in Mitrovica District in Kosovo.
+North Mitrovica or North Kosovska Mitrovica, is a town and municipality located in district of Mitrovica in Kosovo.
 As of 2015, it has a population of 29,460 inhabitants.
 It covers an area of 11 km2.

 North Mitrovica is a part of North Kosovo, a region with an ethnic Serb majority.
 The municipality was established in 2013 after North Kosovo crisis, previously being the settlement of the city of Mitrovica, divided by the Ibar river.

 Following the 2013 Brussels Agreement, the municipality is planned to be the administrative center of the Community of Serb Municipalities.